krishna-govarthini/simple-portfolio-website/README.md

 # Simple Portfolio Website

 This repository contains a simple portfolio website created using HTML and basic CSS.
 The website includes a home page and a contact page to showcase personal information and provide a way to reach out.
+It is designed for a clean and straightforward user experience.

 ## Features